HarshaKy/learn-node.js/README.md

 day 16: using REST API - made a todo app. deployed it using heroku

 day 17: made a URL shortener using REST API

+day 18: working more on the node REST api. hashing, JWT